 A dirty word for a messy world

-This blog is for people living in a messy world.
+This website is for people living in a messy world.
 The evidence of the mess is all around us.
 I grew up towards the end of the Cold War and remember the day that the Berlin Wall came down.
 We were promised that this would usher in a new era with a peace dividend.
 One writer even claimed that we were seeing the end of history.
 We seem to be a long way from that day now.
 9/11 shattered those hopes so that we now live once again under a shadow of war and terrorism.

 I also remember listening to Bible talks as a child where a quaint illustration was used about the boy who redeemed his property from the pawn shop.
 It was quaint because back then, you would need someone to explain to you what a pawn shop was.
 These places where you could hand in your possessions as security against a loan had long since disappeared from our high streets most people had a reasonably secure standard of living, whether through paid employment or the support of the Welfare State.
 Today, walking through our local shopping street, it seems that every other shop is a pawn shop or offers to buy your jewellery or will provide you with a pay day loan.
 The shadow of debt hangs over many lives.
 Our church participates in a food bank service and each week we meet a steady stream of people whose lives are messy and full of hurt.